nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/documents-display-configuration/drag-and-drop-service-for-content-capture-html5-based.md

 {{! excerpt}}

-You can use the native HTML5 Drag and Drop features on recent browsers (Firefox 3.6+, Google Chrome 9+, Safari 5+).
+You can use the native HTML5 Drag and Drop features on recent browsers (Firefox 3.6+, Google Chrome 9+, Safari 5+, IE11, Edge).
 This new Drag and Drop import model is pluggable so you can adapt the import behavior to your custom needs.

 {{! /excerpt}}